 People with mild-moderate pyroluria usually have a fairly rapid response to treatment if no other chemical imbalances are present.
 People with severe pyroluria usually require several weeks before progress is seen and improvement may be gradual over 3 – 12 months.
 Features of pyroluria usually recur within 2 – 4 weeks if the nutritional program is stopped.
 Thus, the need for treatment is indefinite.

 Our laboratory produces a range of KPU caps, transdermal creams and sublingual lozenges.
-These are all available online once you log into the members section of this website.
+These are all available online from our lab.
+To order you must register for an online consultation which is free or alternatively contact us.
 We can also tailor make a specific KPU supplement to suit your needs.
 We can add biotin, vitamin C, etc or change the doses according to your requirements.
 Contact us for details.

 KPU is also often associated with under methylation (Histadelia) or over methylation (Histapenia) which should also be addressed along with any zinc/copper imbalances.
 Our laboratory produces Primer Pyrrole Capsules and Primer Pyrrole TD Gels for those whom also have high copper levels and Primer Pyrrole Undermethylating capsules for those whom also have high copper and are under methylators.
 We also produce Primer Pyrrole Overmethylating capsules for KPU patients whom are also over methylators.

 Alternatively if you think you may have pyroluria seek advice from a practitioner for who has undertaken training at Outreach Programs led by Dr Walsh in vitamin therapies according to Prof. Pfeiffer’s protocols.
-Click here for a list of doctors .
 To download a biomedical prescription form click below: